krosenvold/failfast-collections/README.markdown

 You do a search-replace in your code:

 <pre>
-new HashMap --> new org.jdogma.concurrency.explore.DiagnosticHashMap
+new HashMap --> new org.rosenvold.concurrency.explore.DiagnosticHashMap
-new java.util.HashMap --> new org.jdogma.concurrency.explore.DiagnosticHashMap
+new java.util.HashMap --> new org.rosenvold.concurrency.explore.DiagnosticHashMap
-new ArrayList --> new org.jdogma.concurrency.explore.DiagnosticArrayList
+new ArrayList --> new org.rosenvold.concurrency.explore.DiagnosticArrayList
-new java.util.ArrayList --> new org.jdogma.concurrency.explore.DiagnosticArrayList
+new java.util.ArrayList --> new org.rosenvold.concurrency.explore.DiagnosticArrayList
-new HashSet --> new org.jdogma.concurrency.explore.DiagnosticHashSet
+new HashSet --> new org.rosenvold.concurrency.explore.DiagnosticHashSet
-new java.util.HashSet --> new org.jdogma.concurrency.explore.DiagnosticHashSet
+new java.util.HashSet --> new org.rosenvold.concurrency.explore.DiagnosticHashSet
 </pre>

 You may also consider doing "find usages" on the constructors of the JDK objects after doing search/replace,